multiversx/mx-docs/docs/developers/tutorials/your-first-microservice.md

 ### Caching

-In our guide, the purpose of this microservice is to cache the values that come from the blockchain (`get_time_to_pong`), so every subsequent request will get fast results from our microservice.
+In our guide, the purpose of this microservice is to cache the values that come from the blockchain (e.g. `get_time_to_pong`), so every subsequent request will get fast results from our microservice.

 ### Transaction processor